Latest Country Reports

 Civil Judicial Procedures and Remedies

 The civil judiciary system was neither independent nor impartial, as the president appointed all judges.
-According to the law, evidence gathered during a criminal investigation can be used as the basis for a civil action in a process called “civil lawsuit in criminal justice.”
+According to the law, evidence gathered during a criminal investigation can serve as the basis for a civil action in a process called “civil lawsuit in criminal justice.”
 In the past there were reports of bribes in the civil court system to ensure a particular outcome.
-In cases in which the state had interests regarding an individual citizen, it imposed court orders.
+In cases in which the state had interests regarding an individual citizen, it used the judiciary to impose court orders.
 The most commonly enforced court orders were eviction notices.

 f.
 Arbitrary Interference with Privacy, Family, Home, or Correspondence

-The constitution and law prohibit such actions, but authorities frequently did not respect these prohibitions in practice.
-In some cases authorities forcibly searched the homes of some minority religious group members without judicial authorization.
+The constitution and law prohibit such actions, but authorities frequently did not respect these prohibitions.
+Authorities reportedly searched the homes of individuals without judicial authorization.
 The law does not regulate surveillance by the state security apparatus, which regularly monitored the activities of officials, citizens, opponents and critics of the government, and foreigners.
 Security officials used physical surveillance, telephone tapping, electronic eavesdropping, and informers.
-Authorities frequently queried the parents of students studying overseas and sometimes threatened state employees that they would lose their jobs if they maintained friendships with foreigners.
+Authorities frequently queried the parents of students studying overseas and sometimes threatened state employees they would lose their jobs if they maintained friendships with foreigners.

 The government reportedly intercepted surface mail before delivery, and letters and parcels taken to the post office had to remain unsealed for government inspection.